XTI Aerospace, Inc. New Standards Disclosure

 Recently Issued Accounting Standards Not Yet Adopted

-In November 2024, the FASB issued ASU 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
-This ASU requires public entities to provide enhanced disaggregation of certain expense categories presented on the income statement, including disclosure of specific types of expenses such as employee compensation, depreciation, and amortization.
-The standard is effective for fiscal years beginning after December 15, 2026, and interim periods within fiscal years beginning after December 15, 2027.
-Early adoption is permitted.
-The Company is currently evaluating the impact this guidance will have on its consolidated financial statement disclosures.
+In November 2024, the FASB issued ASU No. 2024-03, Income Statement-Reporting Comprehensive Income-Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
+This update requires entities to disaggregate operating expenses into specific categories, such as salaries and wages, depreciation, and amortization, to provide enhanced transparency into the nature and function of expenses.
+ASU 2024-03 is effective for fiscal years beginning after December 15, 2026, with early adoption permitted.
+ASU 2024-03 may be applied retrospectively or prospectively.
+The Company is currently evaluating the impact of ASU 2024-03 on its financial statement presentation and disclosures.

 Historical Timeline